Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 Can my child attend school part-time?

-Flexi-schooling arrangements are agreed between headteachers and parents.
+Flexi-schooling arrangements are agreed between headteachers and parents, and at the discretion of the Head Teacher.
 The local authority is not involved with these arrangements.

 Can my child attend a Further Education College?

-Abingdon and Witney, City of Oxford, Banbury and Bicester, and Swindon Colleges offer courses to 14-16 year old home educated young people.
-However, places on these courses are limited.
+Abingdon and Witney College, City of Oxford College, Banbury and Bicester College, and Swindon College offer courses to 14-16-year-old home educated young people.
+However, places on these courses are limited and not usually equivalent to full time provision.

 What will happen if we decide to move?

-We would be grateful if you let us know your new address by writing to, or phoning, the Lead EHE Officer (please see contact details below).
+We would be grateful if you let us know your new address by writing to, or phoning, the EHE team

 What if I decide to educate at home and then change my mind?

-If at any time you should wish your child to enter or re-enter the school system the Admissions Team can offer advice and support as required.
-Please see appendix 2 for contact information.
+If at any time you should wish your child to enter or re-enter the school system, the Admissions Team can offer advice and support as required.
+You can also contact the EHE team for advice and guidance.

-- Appendix 4 - EHE Sibling information form (docx format, 100Kb)
+- Appendix 3 - EHE Sibling information form (pdf format, 56Kb)

-- Appendix 5 - EHE Record of discussion form (docx format, 43Kb)
+- Appendix 4 - EHE Record of discussion form (pdf format, 42Kb)